lanea07/laravel-property-bag/README.md

 ### Install
 ##### 1. Install using composer
-Since this is a frok from the original project by zachleigh/laravel-property-bag, if you plan to include this this fork in your project you must include the original package using the `dev-master` branch, and also include this repository into the composer.json file of your app
+Since this is a frok from the original project by zachleigh/laravel-property-bag, if you plan to include this fork in your project you must include this repository into the composer.json file of your app

 ###### composer.json
 ```php